fastStats-org/backend/README.md

     - **204**: Successfully deleted project
     - **404**: Project not found
 - **Query Parameters**
-    - **userId**: only delete the project if it is owned by the specified user
+    - **ownerId**: only delete the project if it is owned by the specified user/org
 - **Details**:
     - Replace `{projectId}` with the ID of the project to delete.